 What Happens if your Real Property Report does not Comply?

-Residential AREA real estate purchase agreements contain a clause which clearly outlines the factors of the real property report.
+Residential AREA real estate purchase agreements contain a clause that clearly outlines the factors of the real property report.

 "The current use of the Land and Buildings complies with the existing municipal land use... buildings and other improvements on the Land are not placed partly or wholly on any easement ... do not encroach on neighbouring lands ... directly on the real property report ...location of Buildings and other improvements on the land complies with all relevant municipal bylaws, regulations or relaxations ... prior to the Completion Day, or the Buildings and other improvements on the Land are non-conforming buildings as that term is defined in the Municipal Government Act (Alberta) ...current use of the Land and Buildings and the location of the Buildings and other improvements on the Land comply with any restrictive covenant..."